We have more than 450 teaching and specialist staff based in Wellington and in offices around the country.

 - Maxine Moana-Tuwhangai

-Karen Sewell, QSO, is the former Chief Executive of the Ministry of Education and Secretary for Education.
-She has also been the Chief Executive and Chief Review Officer for the Education Review Office.
+Karen was appointed Chair of the Board of Trustees in 2012.
+Prior to her retirement in 2011, she was Chief Executive of the Ministry of Education and Secretary for Education and, before that, the Chief Executive and Chief Review Officer for the Education Review Office.